seqscope/NovaScope/docs/installation/requirement.md

 Snakemake orchestrates the workflow of this pipeline.
 We recommend installing Snakemake using Conda or Mamba.
 For detailed installation instructions, please refer to the [official Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

+The NovaScope is created and tested using Snakemake v7.29.0.

 ### 1.3 Other required Software